blueOkiris/y-craft/README.md

 Note: Nix users can create a valid shell via nix-shell

-Run `cargo build --release` to build the binary
+Run `cargo build --release` to build the library

+Run `cargo run --release --example <example-name>` to run the examples.